• Skip to primary navigation

 stack of vanilla sprinkle traybake cake slices

-If you don't know what school dinner cake is, I am SO sorry, you have been missing out!
-School cake is a simple vanilla traybake topped with icing and sprinkles.
-It was a regular dessert at UK school dinners (alongside old school chocolate sponge), typically served with warm custard and sometimes even pink custard!
+School cake is a simple vanilla cake topped with glace icing and rainbow sprinkles.
+It was a regular dessert at UK school lunches back in the day (alongside old school chocolate sponge and jam and coconut cake), and was typically served with warm custard and sometimes even pink custard!
+It may look simple but it tastes absolutely heavenly!

 Ingredients

 Ready to get baking?
-Here's what you'll need for this recipe...
+Here's what you'll need for this recipe:

 • Sugar: Use caster sugar for the best texture.
 Caster sugar is a finer version of granulated sugar, somewhere in between granulated and icing (powdered) sugar.

 • Eggs: To bind the rest of the ingredients together and to help with leavening.
 You'll need 4 medium-sized eggs.
+If you don't/can't eat eggs, I also have a vegan version here: vegan school cake.

 You will also need the following equipment for this traybake cake...

 • Baking paper: To stop the cake from sticking to the tin.
+Check out my guide on how to line a traybake tin.

-How to make school dinner sponge cake
+How to make school sprinkle traybake cake step-by-step

-Step 1: Preheat your oven to 180°C (or 160°C if you're using a fan oven).
-Then line an 8x10-inch tin with baking paper.
+Step 1: Preheat your oven to 180°C (or 160°C if you're using a fan oven) then line an 8x10-inch tin with baking paper.

 Step 2: In a large bowl, cream together 250g of softened butter and 250g of caster sugar then stir in 1 teaspoon of vanilla extract.
 It's handy to use an electric whisk for the mixing but a wooden spoon will work fine too.